CourtHive/tods-competition-factory/documentation/docs/apis/tournament-engine-api.md

-    roundNumberLimit, // optional - limits matchUps by roundNumber matchUpsLimit, // optional - limits the number of considered matchUps; works in tandem with excludedMatchUpStatuses winsLimit, // defaults to 0, meaning only participants with no wins are eligible requireLoss, // optional - defaults to true; if false then all participants who appear in MAIN draw are considered drawId,
+    roundNumberLimit, // optional - limits matchUps by roundNumber matchUpsLimit, // optional - limits the number of considered matchUps; works in tandem with excludedMatchUpStatuses winsLimit, // defaults to 0, meaning only participants with no wins are eligible requireLoss, // optional - defaults to true; if false then all participants who have played and appear in MAIN draw are considered requirePlay, // optional - defaults to true; if false then all participants who appear in MAIN draw are considered drawId,
   });
 ```